Make the Most of Your Traditional IRA†

 Traditional individual retirement accounts (IRAs) offer a convenient and tax-deferred vehicle for investors to save for retirement.
 Unlike their cousins -- Roth IRAs -- traditional IRAs offer tax deferral on principal and accumulated earnings until withdrawal -- typically at retirement.
 IRAs may also offer immediate tax relief through deductibility of contributions in a given tax year, depending on your income level and specific situation.

-Individuals can contribute up to $5,500 per year ($11,000 for joint filers), and you can open an IRA or make contributions to an existing IRA as late as the tax-filing deadline for that year.
+Individuals can contribute up to $5,500 per year for 2017 and 2018 ($11,000 for joint filers), and you can open an IRA or make contributions to an existing IRA as late as the tax-filing deadline for that year, not including extensions.
 Also, individuals aged 50 and older can make an additional $1,000 catch-up contribution.

 A number of restrictions apply to IRA withdrawals, which generally cannot commence until you reach age 59½.
-Early withdrawals incur a 10% additional tax in addition to the federal and state income taxes due on amounts withdrawn.
+Early withdrawals incur a 10% penalty tax in addition to the federal and state income taxes possibly due on amounts withdrawn.
 Penalty-free withdrawals, however, are permissible under certain circumstances such as if you become permanently disabled or use the funds to pay for qualifying college or medical expenses.
 Withdrawals must begin by April 1 following the year in which you reach age 70½, and such withdrawals must meet certain minimums.
-If you wait until April 1, you will have to take two distributions in the first year.
+You may delay your first required minimum distribution until April 1st of the year following the year you turn 70½, but you must receive the required amount by April 1 and take the current year amount by December 31.

 - What Is a Traditional IRA?